 Aging is the most common risk factor for osteopenia.
 After your bone mass peaks, your body breaks down old bone faster than it builds new bone.
 That means you lose some bone density every year.
 You may have osteopenia if your bone density measurement is at least one standard deviation below the average bone density of 25-year-olds.
 If you are 50 or older and slimly built, you will not have a 25-year old’s bone density.

 Women lose bone more quickly after menopause.
 If you lose too much, your bone mass may drop low enough to be considered osteopenia, or low bone density.
 About half of Americans older than age 50 get osteopenia.

 Many people think that having osteopenia but not osteoporosis is nothing to worry about.

 “I disagree.
 There are so many people with osteopenia.
 Because of the sheer numbers, there are more fragility fractures in that group than in the group with osteoporosis.
 But it is not just your bone density measurement that determines your risk for fracture.
 Other factors figure in.
-You need to talk to your primary care physician or an endocrinologist to look at the whole picture,” explains Dr. Silvina Levis, and endocrinologist and expert in osteoporosis with the University of Miami Health System.
+You need to talk to your primary care physician or an endocrinologist to look at the whole picture,” says Dr. Silvina Levis, an endocrinologist and expert in osteoporosis with the University of Miami Health System.

 One of the most common fracture risk assessment tools for people age 50 and older is called FRAX (Fracture Risk Assessment Tool).